How Should An Expert Report Be Prepared?

 - Use a curriculum vitae or resume to summarize the qualifications and credentials that confirm that the expert is genuinely an expert;

-- Use an introduction page to outline when, and from whom, the
+- Use an introduction page to outline when, and from whom, the report was requested;

 - Use 12-point font and double spacing;